samykalisch/Complexity-Science/README.md

 # Complexity-Science
-Solution to Think Complexity by Allen B. Downey
+Solutions to Think Complexity by Allen B. Downey